-This is an introduction to the concepts and theory of a database in an object-oriented environment.
-This course covers file organization, information handling, management, and control using a relational database system such as Access.
+This course covers the fundamental concepts in database technology, including storage structures, access methods, recovery, concurrency and integrity.
+The relational model and its implementation will be covered in depth together with an overview of SQL and its role in application development.
+The course will also present an overview of database administration, including modeling and design activities.
 A substantial part of the course involves the development of an understanding of database concepts.
-The course includes hands-on use of microcomputers to provide the students with experience creating, implementing, loading and using a database.
-(45 lecture hours) (Formerly ICS 106)

-Prerequisite: ENG 21 or ENG 22 and MATH 83 or equivalent and ICS 100, all with a grade of C or better, or consent of instructor.
+(45 lecture hours) Prerequisite: ENG 21 or ENG 22 and MATH 83 or equivalent and ICS 100, all with a grade of C or better, or consent of instructor.